-This bill would exempt from those taxes the gross receipts from the sale of, and the storage, use, or other consumption of, qualified disaster preparedness products sold or purchased during the 2-day period beginning at 12:01 a.m. on the 2nd Saturday in-Oetober, October 2017, and ending at 12:00 midnight the following Sunday, or for which-an order is placed, a layaway agreement is entered into, a rain check raincheck is issued issued, or other specified orders are placed, during this period, as specified.
-The bill would provide that this exemption does not apply to a specified state sales and use tax from which revenues are deposited into the Local Public Safety Fund.
-The bill would repeal these provisions on January 1, 2018.
+This bill would exempt from those taxes the gross receipts from the sale of, and the storage, use, or other consumption of, qualified disaster preparedness products sold or purchased during the 2-day 1-day period beginning at 12:01 a.m. on the 2nd Saturday in October 2017, and ending at 12:00 midnight the following Sunday, of that day, or for which a layaway agreement is entered into, a raincheck is issued, or other specified orders are placed, during this period, as specified.
+This bill would repeal these provisions as of January 1, 2018.

-2 AB 1562
+AB 1562 - 2 -

-The Bradley-Burns Uniform Local Sales and Use Tax Law authorizes counties and cities cities and counties to impose local sales and use taxes in conformity with the Sales and Use Tax Law, and existing laws authorize districts, as specified, to impose transactions and use taxes in accordance with the Transactions and Use Tax Law, which generally conforms to the Sales and Use Tax Law.
+The Bradley-Burns Uniform Local Sales and Use Tax Law authorizes cities and counties to impose local sales and use taxes in conformity with the Sales and Use Tax Law, and existing laws authorize districts, as specified, to impose transactions and use taxes in accordance with the Transactions and Use Tax Law, which generally conforms to the Sales and Use Tax Law.
 Amendments to the Sales and Use Tax Law are automatically incorporated into the local tax laws.

-Existing law requires the state to reimburse counties and cities cities and counties for revenue losses caused by the enactment of sales and use tax exemptions.
+Existing law requires the state to reimburse cities and counties for revenue losses caused by the enactment of sales and use tax exemptions.

-This bill would provide that no appropriation is made and the state shall not reimburse local agencies cities and counties for sales and use tax revenues lost by them pursuant to this bill.
+This bill would provide that no appropriation is made and the state shall not reimburse cities and counties for sales and use tax revenues lost by them pursuant to this bill.